Rob Wynne: Work

-Wynne's work spans sculpture, jewelry, painting, drawing, collage, installations, design, and photography.
+Wynne's work spans sculpture, installations, glass, painting, drawing, collage, photography, design, and jewelry.
 Wynne's early drawings and collages were influenced by the Fluxus movement via Ray Johnson, a seminal figure of Neo-Dada and founder of the New York Correspondence School.
 Having met Johnson during the 1970s, Wynne says that "through Ray I got interested in the idea of using a typewriter and Western Union, and we developed an epistolary relationship."
 Wynne once went to Western Union and wrote a telegram to himself that read: "You are still alive."

-In the mid-1970s Wynne scored music, opera, and soundscape for the dramatic readings of Marguerite Young's epic novel Miss MacIntosh, My Darling as part of radio station WBAI's series called The Reading Experiment.
+In the mid-1970s Wynne scored music, opera, and soundscape for the dramatic readings of Marguerite Young's epic novel Miss MacIntosh, My Darling—turning the readings into performances—as part of radio station WBAI's year-long series called The Reading Experiment.
+The participants included Anaïs Nin, Marian Seldes, Leo Lerman, Michael Wager, Novella Nelson, Osceola Adams, Owen Dodson, Wyatt Emory Cooper, Peggy Cass, Ruth Ford, Earle Hyman.
+Also for WBAI, Rob Wynne recorded and edited for broadcast Robert Wilson and Philip Glass's avant-garde opera Einstein on the Beach and Robert Wilson and Alan Lloyd's Letter for Queen Victoria.
+In 1976, he scored Joan Jonas's I Want to Live in the Country (And Other Romances), counterbalancing her visuals and readings from her journal with music evoking open spaces.

 Wynne's use of industrial materials in his work, such as his Xerox art, was a part of his first installation, Sphere Redux, at The Kitchen in New York City, in 1981.
-It consisted of two rear screen projections of a large rotating glass marble, scored with opera and breaking glass, synchronized with video monitors arranged along the base of one wall, hung with blueprint blow-ups of glass marbles, moon rocks, and caves, intermixed with portraits of friends whose features were overshadowed by masks.
+It consisted of two rear screen projections of a large rotating glass marble, scored with opera and breaking glass, synchronized with video monitors arranged along the base of one wall, hung with blueprint blow-ups of glass marbles, Moon rocks, and caves, intermixed with portraits of friends whose features were overshadowed by masks.